Vroomfrondal/JS-Bootcamp/README.md

 -   A feature rich todo browser app with a live-rendering approach and features such as an instagram-styled timestamp, dynamically updating titles and bodies, multipage

 -   A notes app with different approaches to the same features to solidify the knowledge

+-   A vanilla Hangman game played in the browser and built using an Object Oriented Progrmaming Approach